OSGeo/gdal/src/install.rst

     $ curl -O https://github.com/rouault/gdal_cli_workshop_data/archive/refs/heads/master.zip
     $ unzip master.zip

 On Windows, download and unzip the file.
-You will need to set the active directory to the unzipped folder to run the exercises.
+You will need to set the working directory to the unzipped folder to run the exercises.
 For example if you unzipped the file in :file:`C:\\gdal\\gdal_cli_workshop_data-master`, then in the command line started by the launcher script, set the active directory to that location with: